verus-lang/verus/source/docs/guide/src/iterator-specs.md

 3. Implement the `IteratorSpecImpl` trait to provide Verus specification.
 4. Write a constructor function for your type and annotate it with [`#[verifier::when_used_as_spec(...)]`](./reference-attributes.md#verifierwhen_used_as_spec).

-In the example below, we will imagine that `Vec` doesn't provide an iterator, so we're going to implement one for it.
+To illustrate this process, in the example below, we'll imagine that `Vec` doesn't provide an iterator, so we're going to implement one for it.

+**NOTE** At present, Verus only supports reasoning about iterators that eventually return `None`, and after that point, continue to return `None`.
+We hope to eventually expand our specifications to support iterators beyond this subset.

 ### 1. The iterator struct